rdlauer/articles/blues/sms-sensor/SMS Sensor Data.md

 *The NBGL Notecard from Blues.*

-The assembled project hardware should look something like the following picture, with LiPo battery and a Micro USB cable attached to the Notecarrier allowing us to communicate with the Notecard via the [REPL provided at dev.blues.io](https://dev.blues.io/notecard-playground/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=blues-sms-sensor-data).
+The assembled project hardware should look something like the following picture, with LiPo battery and a Micro USB cable attached to the Notecarrier allowing us to communicate with the Notecard via the [terminal provided at dev.blues.io](https://dev.blues.io/notecard-playground/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=blues-sms-sensor-data).

 ![assembled hardware](hardware.png)